lio-p/demo-bonita-esb/README.md

   - Create a new container: docker run --name='alfresco-esb' -it --rm -p 32768:8080 -p 32771:445 -p 32770:7070 -p 32769:8009 -p 32775:21 -p 32774:137 -p 32773:138 -p 32772:139 gui81/alfresco
   - Access the Alfresco web client: http://192.168.99.100:32768/share
   - Login using the default credential: admin/admin
-  - Create a new folder called "bonita" (Go to My Files, create new).
+  - Create a new folder called "bonita" (Go to My Files, create new)
-  - Under bonita, create another folder called "claims-storage".
+  - Under "bonita" folder, create another folder called "claims-storage"

-## Testing

-In that version, the Camel app listen to the queue "bonitaQueue".
-To test the integration between ActiveMQ and Camel, we will send a message in the bonitaQueue and check that Camel is consuming the message from the queue.
+#### Bonita Studio

+The version of the process (process/Claims-management-esb-1.0.bos) provided is 7.3.2 Community Edition.
+You can download the Bonita Studio [here](http://www.bonitasoft.com/downloads-v2).

--  Log in the Active MQ Administration console: http://localhost:8161/admin
+  - Start the Studio
-- Go to Queues, locate the queue "bonitaQueue" and click on "send"
+  - Import the bos file Claims-management-esb-1.0.bos
+  - Click on Run to deploy the process in the local portal (http://localhost:8080/bonita)

+#### Camel web app

+The route camel are hosted by a web application, called camel-web in our case.

+  - To build the web application camel-web, go to camel-web folder and run: mvn clean install
+  - Deploy the war file generated, located in the target folder, in a local Tomcat instance.
+I will suggest to just download a fresh Tomcat server for the test.
+You can download it from [here](https://tomcat.apache.org/download-80.cgi)

+Note: As Bonita Portal, already run on the port 8080, please make sure that this Tomcat instance ran on a different port.
+By example, the port 8191.

+You need to configure two folders for the camel route to work:
+  - A "bucket" folder where a Camel route will pick up files and push them to the JMS queue.
+Will call it BUCKET_FOLDER
+  - A "received" folder where a Camel route will push files at the end of the demo.
+Will call it RECEIVED_FOLDER

+Please create these folders on your local machine and then modify the file camel-web/src/main/webapp/WEB_INF/camel-config.xml to provide the real path for BUCKET_FOLDER and RECEIVED_FOLDER.
+Build and deploy camel-web after the changes.

+## Run the demo

+  - Push the file test-files/Claims-Letter.docx to your BUCKET_FOLDER.
+The file should disappear immediately or after a few seconds.
+  - Go to Bonita Portal, log in as walter.bates.
+You should have new task ready to perform.
+  - Perform the task Verify Claims compliance.
+Click on Accepted.
+  - A new task will be created: Process Claims.
+Attach the document test-files/Return_letter.docx as response letter and process it.
+  - Logout and log in as helen.kelly.
-- Leave the default options and click on send
+  - A task Review claim should be present.
+Open it and click on Accept.
-- Go to your tomcat folder and open the log file catalina.out.
-You should see debug messages that indicate the message has been consumed.
-In addition of that, you should see in the ActiveMQ Administration console that the message has been consumed.
+  - Go to Alfresco, you should see a new folder under /bonita/claims-storage.
+This folder contains the response letter.
+  - Go to your local folder RECEIVED_FOLDER, this folder should contains the response letter as well.